thejsway/thejsway/manuscript/chapter03.md

 The condition is always placed in parentheses after the `if`.
 The statements within the associated code block are shifted to the right.
 This practice is called **indentation** and helps make your code more readable.
 As your programs grow in size and complexity, it will become more and more important.
 The indentation value is often 2 or 4 spaces.

+!!! info

-I> When the code block has only one statement, braces may be omitted.
-As a beginner, you should nonetheless always use braces when writing your first conditions.
+    When the code block has only one statement, braces may be omitted.
+As a beginner, you should nonetheless always use braces when writing your first conditional statements.

 ### Conditions